ott vs ctv

 CTV Pricing Model

-Demand Side Platforms or DSPs are platforms that bring an array of potential buyers and publishers looking to fill ad spaces together and manage real-time bidding for these parties.
+Demand Side Platforms or DSPs are platforms that bring an array of potential buyers and publishers looking to fill ad spaces together using programmatic advertising, and manage real-time bidding for these parties.
 CTV ads require advertisers to buy programmatically through these DSPs and appear on the channel’s websites.

 OTT Pricing Model

-When it comes to advertising, there are multiple pricing models that OTT publishers can consider.
+When it comes to advertising, there are multiple pricing models that OTT publishers can consider while improving monetization for content providers.
 Here are some that you should know about:

-- AVOD (Advertising-Based Video on Demand): Most OTT platforms today prefer opting for an AVOD pricing model, which lets users access content for free and generates revenue through advertisements.
+• AVOD (Advertising Video on Demand): Most OTT platforms today prefer opting for an AVOD pricing model, which lets users access content for free and generates revenue through advertisements.

 Regardless of the similarities between the two approaches, CTV and OTT advertising take different approaches to measuring the effectiveness of advertising campaigns.